 Leading activities of industrial production are: metallurgical production and production of finished metal products, chemical production, production of machinery and equipment, wood processing and manufacture of wood products, as well as food production.

-In terms of volume of shipped industrial products per capita the Vologda Oblast takes the 18th place in Russia and 6th in Russia's North-West.
+In terms of volume of shipped industrial products per capita the Vologda Oblast takes the 17th place in Russia and 6th in Russia's North-West.
 Industry (including extractive industry, manufacturing industry and production and distribution of electric power, gas and water) is the major employer and the largest sector of the oblast's economy.
-In January-November 2019 volume of shipped industrial products per capita (RUR 582,600) exceeded the average Russian level by 35,1%.
+In 2019 volume of shipped industrial products per capita (RUR 648,800) exceeded the average Russian level by 30,8%.

 The main metallurgical enterprises of the region are PAO Severstal and OAO Severstal-Metiz.
 The sector is export-oriented: its products have a market in the USA, China, Korea, Thailand, and Portugal.
 Chemicals and mineral fertilizers are manufactured mostly by Apatit.
 Development of glass industry is another important branch of industry.
 Light industry is represented mostly by flax processing enterprises, flax spinning factories, a lace-producing firm Snezhinka (Vologda) and linen enterprises.